NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 # Acknowledgments

-* Joël Lamotte: For coming up with the idea to use {:} syntax.
+* Joël Lamotte: For coming up with the idea to use {:} syntax for differentiating forms of list initialization.
 * Malte Skarupke: For bringing up the issue of using uniform initialization in generic code.
 *